Reporting Gambling Winnings (and Losses) on Tax Returns

 Gambling winnings are income, the same as money you make from your job or from renting out half of your two-family house.
 Gambling winnings are just as much income as other somewhat "speculative" earnings you may have, such as commissions on sales (since that's not guaranteed but depends on making the sales) or a holiday bonus (which depends on whether and how much your employer wants to give you).
 As such, it is taxable as any other income.

-Can I Deduct Losses: You can deduct your gambling losses if you itemize your tax returns on a Form 1040 Schedule A. You have to track all your losses and winnings and report them comprehensively, and you can only deduct up to the amount of gambling income you report.
+Can I Deduct Losses?: You can deduct your gambling losses if you itemize on a Form 1040 Schedule A. You have to track all your losses and winnings and report them comprehensively, and you can only deduct up to the amount of gambling income you report.
 That is, you can use your gambling losses to offset your winnings for tax purposes, but you can't do more than offset your gambling income: gambling losses cannot be deducted from or be offset against other forms of income.

 Unfortunately, the 2017 Tax Cuts and Jobs Act while enhancing the standard deduction also reduces certain itemized deductions, so the net effect is to make itemizing less attractive for many people—they end up doing better without itemizing.
-That being the case, whether it is worthwhile to try to itemize and deduct your gambling losses is unclear--but is clear is that you must report (and pay taxes on!) your winnings.
+That being the case, whether it is worthwhile to try to itemize and deduct your gambling losses is unclear--but it is clear is that you must report (and pay taxes on!) your winnings.

 If you are a full-fledged, professional gambler who depends on gambling winnings as a livelihood to pay bills and put bread on the table, you report winnings (and expenses, such as meals, lodging, transportation, food) on Schedule C, Form 1040.
 The IRS more than likely will ask you to prove that gambling is your full-time, actual occupation, under a 1987 US Supreme Court decision establishing the professional gambler standard.